They built a hospital. The name of the hospital is Witkoppen Health and Welfare Centre.

 Who?: Three nurses built the hospital.
 The manager is doctor Jean Bassett.

-Why?: The hospital serves the region.
+Why?: The hospital serves the state.

 They do HIV tests and TB tests.